AlexBolot/flutter_stash/README.md

 #### `SwitchWidget`

-Allows to use a switch between widget based on a give value.
+Allows you to use a switch between widget based on a give value.
 The type is dynamic so you can use any of your choice

 ```csharp